marstonmusicinfo@gmail.com

 Directions

-Marston Church is signposted on brown signposts on the A361 Frome to Shepton Mallet road .
-From Frome take the first road turning to the left just after a lay-by less than 1 mile from the end of the Frome bypass (the top of the 'ski-slope').
+From Frome: from the end of the Frome bypass at the top of the 'ski slope' (i.e. the roundabout just after Sainsbury's and the Mason's Arms) take the first road turning to the left just after the lay-by less than 1 mile from the 'ski-slope'.
 It looks like a tiny lane but it really is the right way.

-From Shepton Mallet take the second turning to the right after the Nunney Catch roundabout (the turning is the first right immediately after the turning to Nunney and Ridgeway on the left).
 The nearest post code is BA11 5DE but sat navs do not always indicate the correct route (we very nearly lost John Kirkpatrick to a sat-nav error) so look out for the brown signs and event signposts.

-After turning off the A361 continue down the hill and at the right hand bend at the end of a tunnel of trees turn left to the church car park or for main events follow any car parking signs.
+After turning off the A361 continue down the hill (Cheese Hill) and at the right hand bend at the end of a tunnel of trees turn left to the church car park or for main events follow any car parking signs.

-A popular 20 minute walk, or 25 minute amble, across the Marston Estate.
+Walk from the Lighthouse A popular 20 minute walk, or 25 minute amble, across the Marston Estate.
 Leave your car at the Lighthouse in Tytherington and follow the footpath around the field to the north and into the Marston Estate.
-An easy walk, with a couple of stiles, and enjoy the views across the Frome Valley and of Marston House and Marston Church.
-Please keep to the footpaths and be aware that sheep or cattle may be in the fields (although probably fenced off against the footpath).
+An easy walk and an opportunity to enjoy the views across the Frome Valley and of Marston House and Marston Church.
+Please keep to the footpaths and be aware that sheep or cattle may be grazing in the fields (although probably fenced off against the footpath).

 Car Parking